helium/HIP/0045-lorawan-frequency-plan-selection.md

 opinion must be ready to take the floor to represent their position.
 4. If the change remains contentious, the decision will go to on-chain voting.
 Currently, that would be implemented using [Helium Vote](https://www.heliumvote.com/) mechanism where 1 hotspot in the concerned region equals 1 vote.
 Votes are cast by doing a DC burn transaction towards the appropriate wallet.
+A hotspot must be asserted in the concerned region for the entire duration of the vote, which must last at least seven days.

 After steps 2 and 3, before proceeding to the next escalation, DeWi's LoRaWAN Committee may withdraw their proposal and reissue a new proposal at anytime.